 - Fresh black pepper to taste (start with at least 1 teaspoon)

 - 1 –2 tablespoons chopped garlic (we like closer to 2)

 - 2 cups chicken broth

 - 1/2 cup heavy cream

 - 1 tablespoon chopped thyme (you can also add the thyme stems right into the sauce for a lighter flavor and then remove the stems before blending)

 - 1 bay leaf

-- Add in the chicken broth, cream, bay leaf, thyme, then stir and simmer over low heat for 10 minutes.
+- Pour in the chicken broth, cream and then add the bay leaf and thyme.
+Stir and simmer the sauce over low heat, uncovered for 20 minutes.